albarralnunez/python-sockets-exercise/README.md

     * Once the arithmetic operation is finished on the second process, such process should be destroyed by the parent process.
     * Consider that operations should not be calculated using EVAL.
     * Consider using logging instead of console prints.

+*The operations are in `mq/res/`*

+##Solution##

+*Below the approach of the proposed solution is explained.*

+The system consist in a publisher(pub), a message broker(mq) and one consumer(con).
+This architecture was chosen  to allow the consumer to solve the operations in a asynchronous way.
+We can send multiple files from the publisher, then the operations will be stored in the broker until the consumer is able to solved.
+When the broker solve one of the operations, the solution are send to the broker.
+The broker is in charge of store the results in a file named results.txt (`mq/res/results.txt`)